danielrosehill/CloudBackupApproaches/Github.md

 ### Updated: 01/05/20

+### Updated 01/05/20

+Rating (/5): ⭐⭐⭐⭐

+Notes: No direct means to export all user repositories in one archive

 <p>You can clone your repositories directly over a CLI to a storage location like S3.</p>

 <p>Alternatively you can manually download each archive and then upload it to S3 over a GUI.